Shona A. Moore, Q.C.

 Gurleen is a member of the Canadian Association of Labour Lawyers and the Canadian Bar Association.
 He is active in the CBA's labour law, employment law and human rights subsections.
 He also sits on the Environment Advisory Committee of Delta.

 Jessica graduated from the University of Victoria Faculty of Law in 2009.
-Jessica worked as a research assistant for a number of professors and spent her last semester working in the Law School's legal clinic representing clients in Provincial Court, Supreme Court chambers and at administrative tribunals.
+While at UVic, Jessica received several scholarships and course awards, worked as a research assistant for a number of professors, published an article and spoke at a national conference on sexual assault law, and spent her last semester advising and representing clients at UVic Law's legal clinic.

-Jessica is a member of the Canadian Association of Labour Lawyers and the Canadian Bar Association.
-She is active in the CBA's labour law, employment law, administrative law and human rights subsections.
+Jessica is a member of the Canadian Association of Labour Lawyers and of the Canadian Bar Association's labour, human rights, SOGIC, legal research and administrative law subsections.

-In her spare time Jessica enjoys cycling, rock climbing, kayaking and camping, so she is happy to be living and working in Vancouver.
+Jessica enjoys cycling, rock climbing, snowshoeing, kayaking and camping, so she is happy to be living and working in Vancouver.

 Tamara Ramusovic is an associate lawyer at Moore Edgar Lyster.